kpion/things/hints/error_reporting.md

  		tail -f /tmp/php_errors.log

 	### 3b.
 You should consider having two setups, one for dev environment, and one for production.
 	In the latter you don't want to *display* errors, so you can create two versions of php.ini file and in the production version put display_errors = Off and display_startup_errors = Off or in the php code:

 		define('ENVIRONMENT','DEV');//or 'PROD';

-		//these are for both environments, even on production we want to have the errors logged to a file,
+		//these are for both environments, even on production we want to have
+		//the errors logged to a file,
 		//we just don't want them to be displayed on the screen error_reporting(-1);
 		ini_set ('log_errors',1);